jainish2001/PECN-CMS/README.md

 # Priya Electronics & Cable Network Complaint Management System (PECN-CMS)

-Welcome to **PECN Complaint Management System (PECN-CMS)**, a Python-based application designed for managing customer complaints efficiently.
-The system allows users to register complaints, update remarks, view complaints with null remarks, and retrieve specific complaint details.
+Welcome to **PECN Complaint Management System (PECN-CMS)**, a user-friendly Python-based application designed to streamline the process of managing customer complaints for **Priya Electronics & Cable Network**.
+This system allows staff members to efficiently register complaints, update remarks, track unresolved issues, and retrieve detailed complaint information, all in one place.

+### About Priya Electronics & Cable Network (PECN)
+'Priya Electronics & Cable Network is a local business' that provides electronics, internet/broadband and cable services to customers.
+The Complaint Management System (PECN-CMS) was developed to ensure that customer concerns are handled promptly, efficiently, and with clear records of each interaction.

+### Technologies Used
+The PECN-CMS is built using:

+-Python 3 – The core programming language for application development.

+-PyWhatKit Library – Enables automation features, including sending WhatsApp messages for complaint notifications.

+-SQL – Manages the structured complaint database, ensuring efficient storage and retrieval of information.

 ## Features